 QUANTA is now available with the Honors advantage.
 Students who are eligible to enroll in Honors College and receive grades of A or B in QUANTA courses will receive Honors College credits.
 In addition, they will be able to complete their Honors College research project and thesis within the QUANTA program.
 By choosing the Honors Advantage in QUANTA, students will take the fast-track to an Honors degree.

 QUANTA integrates traditional college courses with a common theme and offers students the challenge of seeing and exploring the relationships between subjects and ideas within those subjects.
 QUANTA courses satisfy general education requirements for all majors in AA degree programs.
 All students who qualify for ENC 1101 and need the AA classes are welcome to register for QUANTA.

 The Florida Board of Community Colleges has recognized the QUANTA Learning Community as one of the outstanding academic programs in Florida in higher education.

-For detailed program information contact Dr. Casey Blanton, Chair of Learning Communities, at (386) 506-3802 or through email at: firstname.lastname@example.org.
+For detailed program information contact Maggie Karda, Chair of Learning Communities at (386) 506-4219 or through e-mail at firstname.lastname@example.org.